 From 2005-12, Bentley averaged 26 wins per season with Division II’s third highest winning percentage (.803) over that span.
-The Falcons have won six of the last ten Northeast-10 regular season championships (including an unprecedented five straight from 2005-09 and a Northeast Division title in 2016), have reached the NCAA Division II Sweet Sixteen six times since 2005 and have competed in three Elite Eights since 2007, including two national semifinal games.
+The Falcons have won seven of the last 15 Northeast-10 regular season championships (including an unprecedented five straight from 2005-09 and a Northeast Division title in 2016), have reached the NCAA Division II Sweet Sixteen six times since 2005 and have competed in three Elite Eights since 2007, including two national semifinal games.

 Included during that time frame were the two best seasons in the program’s, and the conference’s, history.
 From 2006-08, Bentley posted a combined 66-2 record, made the first two Elite Eight trips in the program’s history, twice extended the record for longest winning streak in New England annals, and broke a 63-year-old Division II national record for longest regular season winning streak, finishing the 2007-08 season with 54 straight.